cultuurnet/apidocs/projects/widgets/docs/introduction.md

 **UiTinGent**

 [UiTinGent](https://stad.gent/nl/uit-in-gent) uses widgets for displaying upcoming events and their full event calendar.
-The developers of UiTinGent even customized the look and feel so that it is familiar to UiTinVlaanderen.
+The developers of UiTinGent even customized the look and feel so that it is similar to UiTinVlaanderen.

 **Indiestyle**